yy0691/Prompt-CTF/DEPLOYMENT.md

 | `SUPABASE_SERVICE_KEY` | Service Role Key (for backend syncing) | Supabase -> Settings -> API (Secret!) |
 | `SUPABASE_JWT_SECRET` | JWT Secret (for signing tokens) | Supabase -> Settings -> API -> JWT Settings |

-**⚠️ CRITICAL:** After adding or changing these variables, you MUST go to the "Deployments" tab and click **Redeploy**.
-React apps bake these variables in at build time!
+**⚠️ CRITICAL: Frontend Variable Injection**
+- Variables like `API_KEY` and `SUPABASE_URL` are injected into the frontend JavaScript code at **Build Time**.
+- If you add or change these variables in Vercel settings, **they will not affect the live site immediately**.
+- You **MUST** go to the "Deployments" tab in Vercel, click the three dots on the latest deployment, and select **Redeploy** to trigger a new build that picks up the new keys.

 ### 3. Deploy
 1. Click **Deploy**.